vdhamer/Photo-Club-Hub/.github/README.md

 [JSONLint](https://jsonlint.com).
 </p>

-A `Level 2` file can be located anywhere online, but is by default stored on the a club's existing website.
+A `Level 2` file can be located anywhere online, but is by default stored on a club's existing website.
 You could, for example, store it inside an existing _Wordpress_ site using _Wordpress'_ built-in features for uploading files (called `media` or `library`).
 </p>